-We are pleased to announce the release of BlackLight 2018 R1 which, when combined with MacQuisition 2018 R1, is the world’s first complete end-to-end acquisition, decryption, and analysis solution for the latest Apple File System (APFS).
+The release of BlackLight 2018 R1 which, when combined with MacQuisition 2018 R1, is the world’s first and only complete end-to-end acquisition, decryption, and analysis solution for the latest Apple File System (APFS).

 Demand for a reliable acquisition and analysis solution is growing daily as more and more APFS formatted devices are being brought to examiners.
 BlackBag Technologies, with over 14 years of experience supporting Apple forensics, once again proves to be the leader in providing forensic examiners with a truly complete solution to investigate Apple devices.

 Since the release of BlackLight 2018 R1 in February, we have added enhancements we’ve made through listening to customer feedback and continually improving our Apple File System (APFS) support.
 Decryption capabilities have been improved for APFS devices where multiple user encryption profiles are present.

 To get examiners started, the steps below outline tips and tricks for acquiring and processing APFS evidence with the powerful combination of MacQuisition and BlackLight.

 When examiners encounter systems using APFS, the system will present an APFS container, inside of which several volumes may be present.
 Because APFS volumes within a container are not traditional macOS volumes, they cannot be individually imaged.
 When imaging the APFS container or the parent physical disk, the resulting image will contain the volume(s) in their current state, including encryption if present.
 MacQuisition 2018 R1 supports imaging both the logical files from unencrypted volumes as well as the encrypted physical disk.
 We will highlight both methods below before showing how to bring either image type into BlackLight 2018 R1.

 Begin by opening MacQuisition 2018 R1 and select Image Device.

 Let’s review the three relevant disks in the above figure: